Yob (slang)

 Yob is slang in the United Kingdom for a loutish, uncultured person.
-In Australia, the word yobbo is more frequently used, with a similar although slightly less negative meaning.
+In Australian slang, the word yobbo is more frequently used, with a similar although slightly less negative meaning.

 Etymology

 The word itself is a product of back slang, a process whereby new words are created by spelling or pronouncing existing words backwards.
 The word yob is thus derived from the word boy.
 It only began to acquire a derogatory connotation in the 1930s.